2KAbhishek/gh-repo-man/README.md

 ### 🌈 Inspiration

-gh-repo-manager was inspired by [octohub.nvim](https://github.com/2kabhishek/octohub.nvim), I wanted to create a standalone CLI tool that could be used independently of Neovim, while still providing a similar interactive experience for managing GitHub repositories.
+gh-repo-man was inspired by [octohub.nvim](https://github.com/2kabhishek/octohub.nvim), I wanted to create a standalone CLI tool that could be used independently of Neovim, while still providing a similar interactive experience for managing GitHub repositories.

 ### 💡 Challenges/Learnings